pacocoursey/cmdk/README.md

 />
 ```

 A third argument, `keywords`, can also be provided to the filter function.
 Keywords act as aliases for the item value, and can also affect the rank of the item.
-Keywords are normalized as lowercase and trimmed.
+Keywords are trimmed.

 ```tsx
 <Command